Combined DDS-Master's Program

-Department of Oncology and Diagnostic Sciences
+Department of Neural and Pain Sciences

 Students enrolled in the program will receive financial support in the form of a stipend for the one full-time year of the program.
 In addition, short-term fellowships are available for research conducted in the summer before entering dental school and summer work during dental school.

 Upon admission, a student is assigned to an advisory committee.
 Projects will be overseen by a school of dentistry and school of medicine mentor in the area of the student's project.
 The student meets regularly with mentors and advisors for guidance and evaluation throughout the program.

 Similar to year one and two of the dental pre-doctoral curriculum, with addition of:

 - Master's courses selected from the Master's Program curricula

 - Clinical research or Research Practicum for the Master's in Clinical Research

 - Community and public health experience (Capstone Experience) for the Master's in Public Health